BrianDoce/RecipeAnalysis/README.md

 | 'review' | Date text |

-Given these datasets, I wanted to break down the information in the nutrition column into separate columns because I wanted to predict calories given the nutrition values.
+Given these datasets, I wanted to break down the information in the nutrition column into separate columns because I felt that the information within it had potential to extract other useful insights.
 I also added another column called calories_type, which grouped recipes into either one of two groups: High Calories (if calories were greater than or equal to 500) or Low Calories (if calories were less than 500).
 The most significant columns were calories (#) and rating.
-Along with all the values in nutrition information for predicting amount of calories a recipe would have.
+Along with values such as n_steps, minutes, etc.

 # Data Cleaning and Exploration
 For data cleaning, I did the following steps: